nannau/starter-hugo-academic/content/publication/mapping/index.md

 publication: "3rd International Conference on New Horizons in Green Civil Engineering (NHICE-03), Victoria, BC, Canada, April 25 – 27, 2022"
 publication_short: "NHICE"

-abstract: Climate change has the potential to affect buildings and infrastructure by changing the conditions to which they are exposed.
+abstract: "Climate change has the potential to affect buildings and infrastructure by changing the conditions to which they are exposed.
 To better quantify and prepare for these changes, Infrastructure Canada and the National Research Council (NRC) recently supported a collaboration between the Pacific Climate Impacts Consortium (PCIC) and Environment and Climate Change Canada (ECCC) to develop updated guidance to the engineering community.
 One facet of this